lisachinyh/LisasFriends-Parabuddy_SCDFXIBM/doc/source/local.md

 # Run locally

-This document shows how to run the `speech-to-text-code-pattern` application on your local machine.
+This document shows how to run the `Parabuddy` application on your local machine.

 ## Steps